ivuorinen/starred/README.md

 - [sherlock-project/sherlock](https://github.com/sherlock-project/sherlock) - Hunt down social media accounts by username across social networks
 - [sissbruecker/linkding](https://github.com/sissbruecker/linkding) - Self-hosted bookmark manager that is designed be to be minimal, fast, and easy to set up using Docker.
 - [spotDL/spotify-downloader](https://github.com/spotDL/spotify-downloader) - Download your Spotify playlists and songs along with album art and metadata (from YouTube if a match is found).
+- [sqlfluff/sqlfluff](https://github.com/sqlfluff/sqlfluff) - A modular SQL linter and auto-formatter with support for multiple dialects and templated code.
 - [srsudar/eg](https://github.com/srsudar/eg) - Useful examples at the command line.
 - [subframe7536/maple-font](https://github.com/subframe7536/maple-font) - [try V7!]
 Maple Mono: Open source monospace font with round corner, ligatures and Nerd-Font for IDE and command line. 带连字和控制台图标的圆角等宽字体，中英文宽度完美2:1
 - [tabatkins/railroad-diagrams](https://github.com/tabatkins/railroad-diagrams) - :steam_locomotive: A small JS+SVG library for drawing railroad syntax diagrams, like on JSON.org.
 Now with a Python port!